daronphang/programming-resources/architectures/distributed-systems/communication/P2P/P2P.md

 ## Unstructured

-In an unstructured peer-to-peer system, each node maintains an ad hoc list of neighbors.
+In an unstructured P2P system, each node maintains an ad hoc list of neighbors.
 The resulting overlay resembles what is known as a **random graph**.

 When a node joins, it often contacts a well-known node to obtain a starting list of other peers in the system.
 This list can then be used to find more peers, and perhaps ignore others, etc. In practice, a node generally changes its local list almost continuously.
 For example, a node may discover that a neighbor is no longer responsive and that it needs to be replaced.